 Youth Leadership Council Member

-Madison Toonder is a Sophomore at Vanderbilt University pursuing a major in Ecology, Evolution, and Organismal Biology on a pre-veterinary track.
-She is originally from St. Augustine Beach, Florida but spends her summers in south Florida to engage in field work and data collection as a Sea Turtle Night Technician in addition to animal-handling and public education as a zoo docent.
+Madison Toonder is a Junior at Vanderbilt University pursuing a major in Organismal Biology and Biological Anthropology on a pre-veterinary track.
+She is originally from St. Augustine Beach, Florida but spends her summers in south Florida to engage in field work and data collection as a Sea Turtle Night Technician.
 Her work primarily consists of wildlife conservation research in the field and in the lab focused on comparative pathology and interdisciplinary “zoobiquitous” studies.
 Over the past several years, she has collaborated with University of Miami Avian and Wildlife Pathology Laboratory and Loggerhead Marinelife Center to better characterize sea turtle health in a clinical setting by using novel methods to set reference intervals.
-Her previous research has analyzed the effects of active chemical ingredients in sunscreen on oyster health; she has also explored alligator immunity in relation to sea turtle immune suppression with the goal of better comprehending the effects of environmental stress on global marine ecosystems.

 Outside of schoolwork and research, Madison trains with the Vanderbilt Women’s Volleyball Team as a middle-hitter, plays guitar, explores nearby nature trails and daydreams about sea turtles – her favorite animal.